Royal appointments for Una and Kathryn

 Queen's Nurses lead and inspire others by promoting the role of community nursing through education, research and clinical practice.
 Having two Queen's Nurses and a QNI Fellow within the School of Healthcare demonstrates the commitment to the role of nursing outside the hospital.

-Dr Una Adderley is Director of National Wound Care Strategy Programme for NHS England and teaches on a number of nursing modules and is a published researcher in the specialism of management of chronic wounds.
-Kathryn Waldegrave is a Lecturer and Admissions Tutor in Adult Nursing, and studying for a PhD on the unique health needs of the older prison population.
+Dr Una Adderley is Director of National Wound Care Strategy Programme for NHS England and teaches on a number of nursing modules as well as being an active researcher in the management of chronic wounds.
+Kathryn Waldegrave is a Lecturer and Admissions Tutor for BSc (Hons) Adult Nursing, and is also studying for a PhD on the unique health needs of the older prison population.

-Kathryn and Una also share another important honour; both were voted University of Leeds' Personal tutor of the year: Una in 2016 and Kathryn is the current holder of this prestigious award, which is voted for by current students.
+Both Kathryn and Una also share another very important honour; they were voted University of Leeds' Personal tutor of the year: Una in 2015 and Kathryn is the current holder of this prestigious award, which is voted for by current students.
+Congratualtions to both.